rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"We won't"* - replied Hannah.

-Silence filled the room a few moments, even the ‘squeep, bloop, splish-splash’ of the drops of water dropping from the ceiling decided it was better to not contest the temper of the wolf.
+Silence filled the room for a few moments, even the ‘squeep, bloop, splish-splash’ of the drops of water dropping from the ceiling decided it was better to not contest the temper of the wolf.

-Wolf remained observing the children before raising his hand to command Amir - ***You boy, apologise to her, NOW!***
+The wolf remained observing the children before raising his hand to command Amir - ***You boy, apologise to her, NOW!***

 Amir understood the tone - *"I am sorry.
 If anything goes your mask looks amazing and I liked the imagination of mixing a goat and a turtle in a single mask.
-I mean, looking at this room, I can tell that you were one of the most beautiful spirits, in the room... depending on the room and who was in the room..."* - Amir started to realise his attempt of compliment was doing more harm than good - *"I should just zip it, I am sorry.
+I mean, looking at this room, I can tell that you were one of the most beautiful spirits, in the room... depending on the room and who was in the room..."* - Amir started to realise his compliment attempt did more harm than good - *"I should just zip it, I am sorry.
 I truly am."*

 The turtle spirit cleared the tears from her bright sky-blue eyes with her ghostly hand, the water droplets vanished as if these evaporated - *Thanks.*